 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Dolby Laboratories, headquartered in the United States, reported total greenhouse gas emissions of approximately 5,346,000 kg CO2e.
-This figure includes 975,000 kg CO2e from Scope 1 emissions and 4,592,000 kg CO2e from Scope 2 emissions, with the remaining emissions attributed to Scope 3 activities.
-Over the past few years, Dolby has made significant strides in reducing its carbon footprint, achieving a total reduction in emissions from 155,964,000 kg CO2e in 2019 to 5,346,000 kg CO2e in 2023.
+In 2023, Dolby Laboratories, Inc. reported total greenhouse gas emissions of approximately 83,005,000 kg CO2e.
+This figure includes 975,000 kg CO2e from Scope 1 emissions, 4,592,000 kg CO2e from Scope 2 emissions (location-based), and 83,005,000 kg CO2e from Scope 3 emissions.
+Notably, the Scope 3 emissions encompass significant categories such as purchased goods and services (35,500,000 kg CO2e) and business travel (8,690,000 kg CO2e).
 Dolby has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 65% by FY2030, using FY2019 as the baseline.
-Additionally, the company plans to source 100% renewable electricity annually through FY2030.
-For Scope 3 emissions, Dolby targets a 30% reduction from fuel-and-energy-related activities and business travel, and a 55% reduction in emissions from the use of sold products per unit sold, both by FY2030.
-Furthermore, Dolby aims for 58% of its suppliers, covering purchased goods and services and capital goods, to have science-based targets by FY2027.
-These commitments align with industry standards for climate action, reflecting Dolby's dedication to sustainability and its proactive approach to mitigating climate change impacts.
+Additionally, the company targets a 30% reduction in absolute Scope 3 emissions from fuel-and-energy-related activities and business travel by FY2030.
+Furthermore, Dolby aims to decrease Scope 3 emissions from the use of sold products by 55% per unit sold within the same timeframe.
+The company also commits to ensuring that 58% of its suppliers, based on emissions from purchased goods and services and capital goods, will have science-based targets by FY2027.
+Dolby's commitment to sustainability includes sourcing 100% renewable electricity through FY2030, reinforcing its dedication to reducing its carbon footprint and contributing to global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents